AlessandroTaglieri/ADM_HW2/README.md

 </br>
 </br>

-The Theoretical question has been done mostly by Alessandro with the help of Yves </br>
+The Theoretical question has been done by Alessandro and Yves </br>

 ### Repository Structure